rowanam/rolling-stone-best-songs-quiz/README.md

 ### Personal Use

-The developer tested the website for quiz functionality and design layout on Chrome on a laptop and on a mobile phone, as well as approximating other device sizes using Chrome Devtools.
+The developer tested the website for quiz functionality and design layout on Chrome, Firefox and Safari, and on a laptop and a mobile phone, as well as approximating other device sizes using Chrome Devtools.

 Friends and family tested the website to check quiz functionality and intuitive use.